GUIDE 2025

 Finally, although your job is to write, that doesn’t mean that you’ll get all the necessary data all the time.

-Set yourself the goal of having necessary data without having to backtrack once you start writing.
+Set yourself the goal of having the necessary data without having to backtrack once you start writing.
 This way, you’ll learn to gather information independently instead of depending on others.

 Required Skills